 He closed his session by sharing five core values they would need for work in God’s Kingdom including sound doctrine, vision, excellence, work and humility.

-After Faulkner, he competed a Master’s in Ministry at Freed Hardeman in 1990.
+After Faulkner, he completed a Master’s in Ministry at Freed Hardeman in 1990.
 He is married to Melissa and they have four children, Rosa, Daniel, David and Lois.